MV10/mv10.github.io/_posts/2023-09-09-monkey-hi-hat-multi-pass-rendering.md

 <!--more-->

-I've been writing a series of articles about my new Monkey Hi Hat music visualizer, starting with the introductory [article]({{ site.baseurl }}{% post_url 2023-08-26-introducing-monkey-hi-hat-music-visualizer %}) a few weeks ago.
+I've been writing a series of articles about my new Monkey Hi Hat music visualizer ([repo](https://github.com/MV10/monkey-hi-hat) and [releases](https://github.com/MV10/monkey-hi-hat/releases)), starting with the introductory [article]({{ site.baseurl }}{% post_url 2023-08-26-introducing-monkey-hi-hat-music-visualizer %}) a few weeks ago.
 Since then, I've made some pretty significant improvements, including a version 2 release just a couple of days ago, which includes an important new feature: multi-pass rendering.
 See the previous articles for other details about Monkey Hi Hat and the various libraries, this article is focused on multi-pass.

 I have also created a stand-alone example in my [opentk-multipass-demo](https://github.com/MV10/opentk-multipass-demo) repository which, as the name suggests, is primarily "pure" OpenTK (the exception being the conveneince of the `Shader` class from my [eyecandy](https://github.com/MV10/eyecandy) library, since the details of loading and compiling shaders is irrelevant to the technique.)
 Since that example also lets the user view the results of any stage of processing, I'm using it for some of the screenshots in this article.
 (Currently Monkey Hi Hat has no such facility, although that is planned, it's handy for visualizer debugging.)